Ash Wednesday

 Service Participants

-Broadcast Media: Rick Little
+Broadcast Technology: Rick Little

 Social Media Director: Barbara Little

-Admin: Adrien Lambert
+Parish Admin: Adrien Lambert

 Let us pray.

-Collect of the day: Almighty and everlasting God, you hate nothing you have made and forgive the sins of all who are penitent: Create and make in us new and contrite hearts, that we, worthily lamenting our sins and acknowledging our wretchedness, may obtain of you, the God of all mercy, perfect remission and forgiveness; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Almighty and everlasting God, you hate nothing you have made and forgive the sins of all who are penitent: Create and make in us new and contrite hearts, that we, worthily lamenting our sins and acknowledging our wretchedness, may obtain of you, the God of all mercy, perfect remission and forgiveness; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

 A Reading from the Prophet Joel, chapter 2, verses 1-2, 12-17